plotly/plotly.py-docs/python/creating-and-updating-figures.md

 fig.show()
 ```

-The `update_traces` method can also be used on figures produced by figure factories or plotly express.
-Here's an example of updating the regression lines produced by plotly express to be dotted.
+The `update_traces` method can also be used on figures produced by figure factories or Plotly Express.
+Here's an example of updating the regression lines produced by Plotly Express to be dotted.

 ```python
 import pandas as pd